techlahoma/how-to-usergroups/Affiliated-Group.md

 - Schedule all meetings at least 7 days in advance
   Please make sure the event is created on meetup *at least 7 days in advance.* There are a few reasons for this, including our automation and generally making sure space is available.
 It's also nice for your attendees to be able to know when and where the next meeting will be with enough planning time.
 Meetup automatically announces your meeting 7 days before it occurs to your members as well.

-- Coordinate any streaming with the broadcasting committee
-  If you would like your meetup to be streamed, please contact the broadcasting committee to coordinate.
-You can ask questions in the [#ss46-ug-leaders](https://techlahoma.slack.com/messages/GDG4UT8A0/) channel in slack.
-(If you are not in this channel, you can request access from the usergroup committee.)

-*Please note: if your meetup is not created at least 7 days in advance, **you _will not_ be able to meet at Starspace46.***

-### Starspace46

-If your group plans to meet at Starspace46:

-- At least two co-organizers must sign and return the [Starspace46 User Group Leader](https://docs.google.com/document/d/1q1m6q4v3VrS6yVuP-tVImkNZZXG0pq_uktydbfWiovM/) agreement to Ava by 2/1.
-  You may sign the agreement and send Ava a picture of the signed agreement on Slack.

-- Meetups must be scheduled at least one week in advance Starspace requires at least 7 days notice in order to use the event space.
-If your meetup is not scheduled at least one week in advance, Starspace46 will not be available.

-### 36 Degrees North

-Please contact [36 Degrees North](https://www.36degreesnorth.co/contact/) to schedule an event.
-Contact Luke Crouch for more details.

 Thank you for the work you do in the community, and welcome to Techlahoma!